 - Detect and repair leaks from common household sources such as toilets, faucets, showerheads, and gardening hoses.
 Learn more on our Leak Detection page.

-- Turn off the faucet while brushing your teeth to save eight gallons of water a day
+- Turn off the faucet while brushing your teeth to save 8 gallons per day.

-- Turn off the faucet while lathering soap when washing your hands or dishes
+- Turn off the faucet while lathering soap, shaving and when washing your hands

 - Take a shorter shower to save between two and five gallons of water each minute

-- Only run dishwashers and washing machines with full loads
+- Run dishwashers and washing machines less often

 - Sweep your sidewalk, steps, and driveway instead of hosing off those areas

-- Water your plants in the morning or early evening to reduce water lost to evaporation
+- Wait to water your plants or water in the morning or early evening to reduce water lost to evaporation

-- Use an efficient dishwasher instead of washing dishes by hand and save 5,000 gallons of water each year
+- Using an efficient dishwasher instead of washing dishes by hand and save 5,000 gallons of water each year

-- Switch to an efficient clothes washer and save 2,000 gallons of water every year
+- Switching to an efficient clothes washer can save 2,000 gallons of water every year

-- Replace an older toilet with an efficient model and save between 4,000 and 10,000 gallons of water a year
+- Replacing an older toilet with an efficient model can save between 4,000 and 10,000 gallons of water a year

 Learn more about water conservation tips and water-saving products on the EPA's WaterSense webpage.